 The staff of GSO and the Graduate College are happy to have this opportunity to extend a warm welcome to you.
 Your first few weeks in Bowling Green are going to be busy and exciting as you get settled in.
 GSO week is designed to help make this transition as smooth as possible whether you are just beginning your graduate degree, returning to college, or coming to BGSU as one of our international students.
 No matter what your current level of education we believe that you will find our program very helpful to you as you prepare to take the next step in pursuing your educational goals.

 The Academic Honesty Policy is designed to enhance and sustain an environment of ethical and principled intellectual pursuit, consistent with the core values of the University.
 This policy is based on respect for intellectual property as well as for one another.
-In response to this policy, all graduate students at BGSU must read and sign/submit the BGSU Graduate College Honor Code Pledge.
-The first part of the pledge will ask you to first read the Bowling Green State University Code of Academic Conduct which is designed to enhance and sustain an environment of ethical and principled intellectual pursuit.
-After reading all the sections of that webpage, please read and sign/submit the Honor Code Pledge, found here.
-All students attending GSO should do this prior to attending the Academic Honesty session during GSO.
-Students who are not able to attend the campus based orientation can access the Academic Honesty session in Canvas after GSO.
+In response to this policy, all graduate students at BGSU must read and sign/submit the BGSU Graduate College Academic Honesty Pledge.
+You will find a module dedicated to Academic Integrity in Virtual GSO this fall.
+Within the module, you will be asked to first read the Bowling Green State University Academic Honesty Website and Policy which is designed to enhance and sustain an environment of ethical and principled intellectual pursuit.
+After reading all the sections of that webpage and policy, you will be directed to read and sign/submit the Academic Honesty Pledge.

 The University as a whole values the students' rights and responsibilities that are guaranteed through the Title IX policy.
-Students that are on a graduate assistantship have unique responsibilities and therefore are required to complete additional federally mandated Title IX compliance training.
-All graduate students will be encouraged to complete the training.
+Students that are on a graduate assistantship have unique responsibilities and therefore are urged to complete additional federally mandated Title IX compliance training.
+Additionally, all graduate students, regardless of assistantship status, are encouraged to complete the training.

 All students on a research assistantship and graduate students from some specific departments must complete Responsible Conduct in Research (RCR) training.
-These online modules are easily accessible from any home or campus computer and is recommended to be completed prior to the start of orientation week.
-Online trainings will be available through the Canvas Web Portal.
+These online modules are easily accessible from any home or campus computer and is recommended to be completed prior to the start of orientation week and via Virtual GSO.